 Dependency Case Coordination Program -- This Court Administration program provides administrative, operational and clerical assistance to juvenile dependency judges.
-The Department of Children and Families files a petition to intervene or remove a child from parental custody in instances where there are allegations of child abuse, abandonment or neglect.
+The Department of Children and Families files a petition to intervene or remove a child from parental custody in instances where there are allegations of child abuse, abandonment, or neglect.
 The department may remove the child until the concerns are resolved.
 When the case begins, the dependency case coordinator assists indigent parents in obtaining court-appointed counsel and helps expedite the appointment of a guardian ad litem, who represents the best interest of the child.
 Additionally, the case coordinator acts as a liaison among the parties to promote communication and efficiency, and provides any assistance necessary to resolve problems and avoid unnecessary delays.
 For more information about this program, call 407-836-9560 in Orange County.
 In Osceola County, a Court Program Specialist for the Unified Family Court helps expedite case processing through the courts.
 Please call 407-742-2531 for more information.

-Dispute Resolution Services -- Mediation is a way to help two adverse parties resolve a dispute through discussions.
+Dispute Resolution Services -- Mediation is a way to help two parties resolve a dispute through discussions.
 The mediator meets with both sides to encourage and facilitate a resolution.
-Mediation programs provide litigants with an efficient and satisfying alternative to the traditional judicial process.
-By reaching a settlement, parties avoid the uncertainty and added expense of a trial.
-Mediation forms a vital part of conflict resolution in county civil, juvenile dependency, domestic relations and some restitution cases.
-The circuit has several programs in place that use professional volunteers as well as contract mediators.
-For information concerning Orange County's Dispute Resolution Services, call
+Mediation programs provide litigants with an efficient and satisfying alternative to the traditional process.
+By reaching a settlement, parties avoid the uncertainty of a trial.
+Mediation is an important part of conflict resolution in a wide range of disputes in the court system.
+The circuit has several programs in place using professional volunteer and contract mediators.
+In an effort to resolve cases before trial, judges may refer a variety of cases to mediation, including county civil, juvenile dependency, domestic relations and some restitution.
+For information concerning Orange County's Dispute Resolution Services, call 407-836-2004.

-407-836-2004.
 For information concerning mediation in Osceola County, call 407-742-2451.